darrahts/uavTestbed/README.md

 <!-- ABOUT THE PROJECT -->
+## UPDATE - Dataset
+A dataset for the experiments will be released soon.
+In the meantime, contact us for access.
+The dataset contains run-to-failure flight data for over 100 UAVs, starting from a new UAV with brand new components, and includes battery changes and degradation in 9 different components.
+There are over 20 different mission plans that operate in an urban environment with varying wind conditions.

 ## About The Project
 This is a complete UAV simulation testbed that is intended to be used with the [data management framework](https://github.com/darrahts/data_management_framework).
 A Postgres database schema and an API in MATLAB / python is used in conjunction.
 This framework will support a wide variety of simulation-based experiments as well as real-world experiments using the same interface.